 Beginning now, we are seeking leaders in various fields who can bring both subject-matter expertise and emotional intelligence to digital spaces, so that we can provide them with the tools, training and community support they need to transform digital culture for the betterment of global society.

-Are you ready to lead from the center?
+Are you ready to lead online?